New York City ends contracts with Trump, the latest business partner to abandon him in wake of Capitol attack

 Trump still owns his company, and his actions as president led him to be cut off by even longtime partners.

-Since Wednesday’s riot at the Capitol, the company has lost two of its banks, its e-commerce vendor and two of its real-estate brokers.
+Since Wednesday’s riot at the Capitol, the company has lost two of its banks, its e-commerce vendor and two of its real estate brokers.
 The company also lost its chance to host the prestigious PGA Championship golf tournament in 2022 and its hopes of hosting another major golf tournament in Scotland.

 That wide rejection comes at an awful time for Trump’s company, which was already struggling — with its hotels emptied by the pandemic and more than $400 million in unpaid loans looming.